 The role that nurses play in the buildup of patient-centered care

-Nurses have a good chance to use patient-centered care while providing treatments for their patients.
+Nurses have a good chance to use patient-centered care while treating their patients.
 Their patient-centered duties cover a wide range of activities, and the bottom line is to ensure that patients are always comfortable.
-So, while administering medication, they need to ensure that it’s done in a way that’s easiest for the patient.
+So, while administering medication, they need to ensure that it’s done in the easiest way for the patient.

-Nurses also need to make certain that there is consistent sharing of progress reports with the patient’s family.
+Nurses also need to ensure consistent sharing of progress reports with the patient’s family.
 Then, the nurse will be in the right position to coordinate treatment plans with other members of the healthcare facility, such as physicians, to ensure that the entirety of the treatment phase is personalized and patient-centric.
 Here are several ways through which nurses can provide patient-centered care.

 Dignified healing

 Patient-centered care highlights the significance of respect and dignity in the whole healing process.
-Nurses should consider the specific preferences of their patients, whether they are related to personal values, or spiritual and cultural beliefs.
+Nurses should consider the specific preferences of their patients, whether they are related to personal values or spiritual and cultural beliefs.
 They also need to ensure that the healing process includes comfort preferences, as comfort looks different to everyone.
-In some hospital settings, provisions are made for elements like music and pet therapy, natural lighting, healing gardens, and other elements that will ensure that patients and their loved ones are surrounded by things that will enhance the healing process.
+In some hospital settings, provisions are made for elements like music and pet therapy, natural lighting, healing gardens, and other factors to ensure that patients and their loved ones are surrounded by things that will enhance the healing process.

-It is also important to remember that honoring a patient’s cultural and spiritual preferences helps in building mutual trust and respect.
-Dignified healing consists of listening and adhering to preferences and discussions that have been made.
-A patient’s thought process may not align with the provision presented to them and as such, it is important to respect their wishes and find treatment options that work well with them.
+It is also important to remember that honoring a patient’s cultural and spiritual preferences helps build mutual trust and respect.
+Dignified healing consists of listening and adhering to choices and discussions that have been made.
+A patient’s thought process may not align with the provision presented to them, and as such, it is important to respect their wishes and find treatment options that work well for them.

 Patient knowledge and education

-Patient-centered care is concerned with treating patients and their loved ones as key partners in the system of delivering care.
-As a result, nursing professional must learn as much as possible about both parties involved.
-First, nurses should understand the specifics of their patient’s needs by asking the right questions.
-Then, they should involve their families and loved ones, particularly in precarious situations, and ensure that everyone understands all that is required.
-Family involvement should begin from the moment the patient comes in up until discharge and the post-treatment phase.
+Patient-centered care is concerned with treating patients and their loved ones as key partners in delivering care.
+As a result, nursing professionals must learn as much as possible about both parties involved.
+First, nurses should understand their patient’s needs by asking the right questions.
+Then, they should apply their families and loved ones, particularly in precarious situations, and ensure everyone understands all that is required.
+Family involvement should begin from the patient’s arrival until discharge and the post-treatment phase.

 Understanding all there is to know about a patient also means that nurses put their safety first and prioritize the quality of treatment they deliver.
 Clinical knowledge and experience are vital elements that ensure that nurses calculate the best possible actions.

-Another aspect of patient knowledge that nurses need to pay attention to is informed consent.
-Thanks to digital technology and information, it has become much easier to communicate with patients and receive their consent on specific matters relating to their treatment.
-Electronic health records (EHRs) are another vital aspect of advanced patient-centered care that gives prompt access to the medical history of patients.
+Another aspect of patient knowledge that nurses must pay attention to is informed consent.
+Thanks to digital technology and information, it has become much easier to communicate with patients and receive support on specific matters relating to their treatment.
+Electronic health records (EHRs) are another vital aspect of advanced patient-centered care that gives prompt access to patients’ medical history.
 This will lessen the probability of errors and repetition of unnecessary testing procedures.

 Keeping track of patient information ensures that the data is accessible when needed and used to improve the quality of treatment offered to patients.